Huegoxaga/notes/music/logic-pro.md

     - Hold `option` and use scissors tool to split one region into multiple sections
   - Glue Tool - combine all selected sections into one
     - select section and press `J`(join function) will join all section into a separate audio file
+    - `Command + J` will join all selected tracks into a single separate file
   - Solo Tool - play selected region
   - Mute Tool - mute selected region
   - Zoom Tool - zooming